-A well organized Statement of Work (SOW) is your first opportunity to show your value as partner.
+A well-organized Statement of Work (SOW) is your first opportunity to show your agency’s value as a partner.

-When writing an SOW, it’s critical that you’re able to clearly define your offering and establish the guidelines of your business relationship.
+When writing an SOW, you must clearly define your offering and establish the guidelines of your relationship.

-To do this, you must include the relevant, specific information that will not only catch the eye of your prospect, but aslo allow you to highlight your agency’s unique value proposition.
+To do this, include relevant and specific information that will catch your prospect’s eye and allow you to highlight your agency’s unique value proposition.

 1. Scope of Work

 We’re already covered this essential, but it’s worth repeating.

 The Scope of Work outlines what’s actually going to be done or what could be done if required.
 This is where you’ll use words like strategy, project, plan, etc. Your benefit to the client should be made most evident.

 Your benefits should be at the heart of this section.
 What can you include to show them you took the time to carefully craft a plan to fulfill their needs?